Expert Insight

 Dr Baweja says, “It is essential to look at the bigger picture since it’s not about what you put into a structure, but what sustainability benefits you get out of it across the lifecycle.

-“As professionals in the built environment, we have a duty to implement sustainability practises effectively, for the benefit of the industry, the communities we shape and the planet.
+“As professionals in the built environment, we have a duty to implement sustainability practices effectively, for the benefit of the industry, the communities we shape, and the planet.

 “Engineers are well placed to provide holistic sustainability advice, with technical expertise regarding the design phase and materials.”